Being a pet parent is all about making decisions, and picking a dog food is one of the most important choices you’ll ever make.

 Just do your best to opt for foods made with whole grains, as they typically present a more attractive nutritional profile than enriched grains.

-#2 Are the meat meals and byproducts properly labelled?
+#2 Are the meat meals and by-products properly labeled?

 However, it is imperative that you stick to foods that properly identify these types of ingredients, so that you can be sure what your dog is consuming.

 For example, “chicken meal,” “chicken by-products,” and “chicken by-product meal” are all acceptable, but “meat meal,” “meat by-products,” and “meat by-product meal” are not.
 Foods containing “poultry meal” or derivations thereof are likely acceptable, if not ideal.
 Similarly, “menhaden fish meal” is superior to “fish meal.”